henrik/progress_bar/README.md

 ```

 You can pass multiple `IO.ANSI` values, just as with a regular progress bar.
 The indeterminate bar intentionally doesn't alternate between colors, so as not to trigger epileptic seizures…

-You can also customize the `left` and `right` bookends, as with a reegular progress bar.

 ## Installation